Dreamzilla/dreamzilla.github.io/android/quickstart/basic_host.md

 The `Hosts` screen is the first screen that will appear when you'll open the app for the first time.
 It shows a big blue `+` on the bottom right corner and sais `Hosts` on the top left.

 > ##### ***!*** What is a host?
-> Serverauditor is a cross-platform SSH Client.
+> Termius is a cross-platform SSH Client.
 It helps you to connect to- and manage a system or service.
 If a system or service is prepared to accept SSH connections it is called a host.
-A host can be found through hostname e.g. ssh.serverauditor.com or IP address e.g. 192.168.0.21.
+A host can be found through hostname e.g. ssh.Termius.com or IP address e.g. 192.168.0.21.

-To get started with Serverauditor we should add a 'host'.
+To get started with Termius we should add a 'host'.
 This is done in the Hosts screen.
 * Tap the blue `+`
 * Them tap `New Host`